PegasusMKD/transport_x/README.md

 inaccurate, he can release his own version, re-use the same front-end and middleware, just plug-in his own API.
 Same examples goes for the middleware changes.

 In our opinion, this should attract a lot more users to a decentralized network, without them even really knowing they're using it!

+## Future additions to the software

+Some ideas we had for adding to the software which we were sadly unable to do at the moment:
+ - Instant transfer from dollars ( or any other currency ) to ethereum ( and vice versa ), something like what iExec has;